How SaaS Products Can Leverage Event-Driven Architecture for Scalability

 JavaScript has become a dominant language for frontend SaaS application development, as it ensures dynamic and interactive user interfaces.
 All modern browsers support it natively, and the client side operates smoothly with it.
 As React, Vue.js and Angular frameworks and libraries have emerged, developers obtained a possibility to build complex and responsive user interfaces for miscellaneous purposes.

 The rise of Node.js allowed developers to build an application using a single programming language throughout the tech stack.
-Node.js provides an event-driven architecture that underlies scalable, real-time solutions like APIs, microservices and chat apps.
+Node.js backend development provides an event-driven architecture that underlies scalable, real-time solutions like APIs, microservices and chat apps.

 Key JavaScript advantages for SaaS are: